 Who We Are

 As America’s Cryptologic Wing, Airmen at this wing are leaders and warriors in interagency and Joint Force cryptologic operations, conducting real-time signals intelligence and cybersecurity missions in support of policy-makers, combatant commanders, Joint Force Air Component Commanders, and warfighters across the globe.
 The wing also provides installation support services to more than 10,000 Airmen and dependents assigned to Fort Meade.
-Aligned against a three-fold set of priorities – those being Talent, Technology and Innovation, and Targets – the 70th ISRW aspires to develop Airmen who are resilient and tactically-brilliant Joint Force cryptologic warriors.
+Aligned against a three-fold set of priorities – those being; 1) Develop the technology and tradecraft we need for tomorrow's fight; 2) Build resilient next-gen leaders and mission experts; 3) Support Airmen and Families to drive the mission forward – the 70th ISRW aspires to develop Airmen who are resilient and tactically-brilliant Joint Force cryptologic warriors.
 As well, it partners across a multi-agency and joint service global network in order to match the pace of modern warfare and great power competition in ever-demanding and increasingly-contested environments – in times of peace and war.
 The 70th ISRW Roosters push forward cryptologic mission, securing U.S. National Security Systems and critical infrastructure in order to generate deep insights into foreign adversaries.
 In doing so, our Airmen deliver the distinct advantage of timely, high-quality intelligence that enables strategy, operational art, and tactics, all the while denying our opponents the same.
 It is thanks to these vigilant, bold, bright, critical-thinking Airmen with a bias for action that our Nation is well-guarded and prepared for whatever lies ahead.